An email address will be required in the background study application entered in NETStudy 2.0.

 Yes.
 IDEMIA provides a mobile fingerprinting and photo service option for groups of 30 or more study subjects for special events.
 There is no additional fee above the $9.50 standard per transaction fee, but the event must be coordinated with IDEMIA and scheduled based on available dates and times.
 Contact IDEMIA at firstname.lastname@example.org for more information or to schedule.

 Yes.
-Entities may purchase live scan systems if they:
+Entities may purchase live scan devices.

 Contact IDEMIA’s sales group at Mt.email@example.com for information and pricing.